 Prepare the Lebkuchen Layer

-- Place the honey, sugar and butter in a saucepan and heat and stir until sugar is dissolved.
+Place the honey, sugar, and butter in a saucepan and heat and stir until the sugar is dissolved.
 Remove from heat and cool until lukewarm.

-- Mix egg yolk with water and baker's ammonia, then add to honey mixture and combine well.
+Mix the egg yolk with water and baker's ammonia, then add to honey mixture and combine well.

-- Stir in flour, ground almonds and potash (or baking powder*).
-Dough will be stiff.
+Stir in flour, ground almonds, potash, and spice mix.
+The dough will be stiff.

-- Pat into a 7 by 7 inch square, between 1/4 and 1/2 inch thick on parchment paper.
+Pat into a 7 x 7-inch square between 1/4 and 1/2-inch thick on parchment paper.
 Straighten the edges by pushing them with a knife.

 Prepare the Marzipan Layer